Rehabilitation Counseling M.S.

 - Vocational Rehabilitation Counselor

-- Tuition(in-state graduate tuition rate for up to 48 credit hours)
+- Tuition_in-state graduate tuition rate for up to 60 credit hours (some waivers of out-of-state tuition are also available)

 - Fees for five semesters full-time